jeneaadams/COG-pediatric-aml/notebook/bayesian_networks.md

 It's important to keep in mind that the choice of root node can affect the structure and interpretation of the Bayesian network, so it should be chosen carefully based on a combination of prior knowledge, data-driven methods, and expert opinion.

+## crafting an "eigenvariable" that represents multiple vairables
+Yes, it is possible to use a conglomerate variable as the root node in a Bayesian network instead of a single variable, such as the expression of a single gene.
+A conglomerate variable can represent the combined effect of multiple variables, such as the expression of a set of genes, a pathway, or a biological process.

+In practice, you can aggregate the expression levels of multiple genes or the values of multiple variables using a mathematical function, such as the mean or the principal component analysis (PCA), to create a conglomerate variable that captures the underlying biological process.
+This conglomerate variable can then be set as the root node of the Bayesian network, and the network structure can be learned from the data using standard methods.

+Using a conglomerate variable as the root node can have several advantages.
+It can reduce the dimensionality of the data and simplify the model, making it easier to interpret and visualize.
+It can also capture the joint effects of multiple variables that may not be captured by a single variable.

+However, it's important to note that creating a conglomerate variable requires careful consideration of the underlying biological process and the choice of mathematical function.
+In addition, the resulting Bayesian network may be less informative about the individual variables that contribute to the conglomerate variable, so it's important to balance the benefits and drawbacks of using a conglomerate variable as the root node.